Ratho: Haltoun House

+Religion and education

+Ratho has a primary school and a public library.
+The public library was closed during the COVID-19 pandemic but a replacement library was opened in July 2025.

-Parish Church (St Marys)
+Parish Church (St Mary's)

 There is evidence of a pre-Norman, Celtic church on this site, and reference to St Mary's in Ratho date back to 1243.
 Up until the Reformation, Ratho was part of the Bishopric of St Andrews but had been annexed to Corstorphine Church to the east.

 The east aisle is dated 1683.
 West of the south aisle (1830) half of an ornate 12th century doorway is still visible.
 Generally the church has never been grand, but it bears the hallmarks of centuries of evolutionary change.
 The interior was generally denuded in 1932 including loss of the 18th century gallery.
-A 13th century memorial lies in the south porch.
+A 13th-century memorial lies in the south porch.
 One curious feature is the bell, which was rung by an external chain which has carved a groove into the stonework below the bell.

 The churchyard is of equal antiquity and interest.
 Its greatest oddity is a gravestone to John Mitchell who died in 1749 aged 80 years.
 He was a mason by trade and the gravestone was cut out many years before he died in the form of a panelled coffin.
 An identical coffin stone (dated 1751) exists in Currie churchyard 5 miles to the south-east.
 Richard Lauder, the last Lauder laird of Haltoun, was interred in the graveyard on 29 November 1675.
 Other graves of note are Thomas Wilkie (d.1679), William Anderson (d.1756) and the Rev Andrew Duncan (d.1827) (Moderator of the Church of Scotland in 1824).

 The manse is a very fine two storey Georgian villa standing to the east on the opposite side of the main road.
 It dates from around 1790 and is constructed of whin stone.
 It faces southwards, away from the road.
 Its outbuildings have been converted into a separate house now slightly separating it from the church.

 A new cemetery of far less character now lies on the NE outskirts of the village, slightly out of sight from the churchyard, just east of the manse.